How to Become an RN Fast: 3 Speedy Options to Suit Your Style

 RN salary and job growth

-RNs earned a median salary of $67,490 in 2015, according to the BLS.2 Continued demand drives growth in the field, with a 16 percent increase projected through 2024, which is much higher than the national average rate.
-More than 1.5 million registered nurse jobs were posted in the past year throughout the US.4
+RNs earned a median salary of $70,000 in 2017, according to the BLS.2 Continued demand drives growth in the field, with a 15 percent increase in employment projected through 2026, which is much higher than the national average rate.

-The last accelerated option for becoming a nurse is for individuals who already hold a Bachelor’s degree of some sort.
+Another fast-track option for becoming a nurse is for individuals who already hold a bachelor’s degree of some sort.
 If you fit this category, even if your degree is in an unrelated subject, an Accelerated Bachelor’s of Science in Nursing (A-BSN) degree is the optimal choice for you.
 If you’re looking to change careers and become an RN fast, this option could allow you to do so in as few as 18 months.1

 What do RN-BSNs do?